Central District (Firuzeh County): History

-After the 2006 National Census, Taghenkuh and Takht-e Jolgeh Districts were separated from Nishapur County in the establishment of Takht-e Jolgeh County (Note: Renamed Firuzeh County), which was divided into two districts of two rural districts each, with Firuzeh as its capital.
+In 2007, Taghenkuh and Takht-e Jolgeh Districts were separated from Nishapur County in the establishment of Takht-e Jolgeh County (Note: Renamed Firuzeh County), which was divided into two districts of two rural districts each, with Firuzeh as its capital.

 Demographics

 Population

-At the time of the 2011 census, the district's population was 21,513 was 6,273 households.
+At the time of the 2011 National Census, the district's population was 21,513 was 6,273 households.
 The 2016 census measured the population of the district as 20,787 inhabitants in 6,481 households.